Stochastic nonlinear wave dynamics on compact surfaces: Global well-posedness and invariance of the Gibbs measure

 for some constant $C(N,t)$ almost surely finite for any finite $N$ and $t$.
 In the second step we used that for fixed $N\in\N$, $\P_NH_k\big(\P_N\Psi(t');\s_N(x)\big)$ is indeed smooth with $L^2(\R_+;L^2(\M))$-norm depending on (and blowing-up with) $N$, and that $k$ is odd so that the potential part of the energy is non-negative.

-As for the terms in the sum above, even though we work with $N$ fixed and do not need to have bounds uniform in $N$, the homogeneity in the terms on the second line of \eqref{En} does not allow us to conclude directly by a crude estimate on these term and Gronwall's inequality.
+As for the terms in the sum above, even though we work with $N$ fixed and do not need to have bounds uniform in $N$, the homogeneity in the terms on the second line of \eqref{En} does not allow us to conclude directly by a crude estimate on these terms and Gronwall's inequality when\footnote{When $k=3$, the integration by part trick is not needed, and one can instead use the argument of \cite{BT3}.} $k\ge 5$.
 Thus we use the integration by part trick of \cite{OP} to get for $1\le \ell \le k-1$:

 where we used \eqref{Hdif} in the last step.
 The first term can be bounded by